adam-hurwitz/wellness-oi/coffee/coffee-brewing.md

 #### Iced

 - Quick method
-  1. Let the brewed coffee sit for two 2 min.
+  1. Brew the pour over normally and let the brewed coffee sit for a few minutes.
   2. Pour the brewed coffee into an iced container and refrigerate.
 - Complete method
   1. Grind the coffee beans to a coarse size